telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### 404 Status Code Is Thrown for JSON Files on IIS

-By default, IIS will not serve files with unknown extensions.
+By default, IIS does not serve files with unknown extensions.
+The mime types can be specified either through the IIS management console (inetmgr) or in the site `Web.config`.

-The mime types can be specified either through the IIS management console (inetmgr) or in the site Web.config, like this:
+The example below demonstrates how to configure the IIS Web.config.
+Note the mime is removed first to avoid clashes if it is already defined.

-#### Example: Configure IIS Web.config
+###### Example

 ```xml
     <?xml version="1.0"?>